Stable approximation of Helmholtz solutions in the disk by evanescent plane waves: Instability of propagative plane wave sets

 Hence, we obtain the Herglotz representation of the circular waves,

-sometimes referred to as Bessel's first integral identity~\cite[Eq.~(6)]{PerreyDebain2006}.
-The associated Herglotz density, \(\varphi \mapsto \beta_{p}(2\pi)^{-1} \imath^{-p} e^{\imath p \varphi}\), is clearly not bounded uniformly with respect to the index \(p\), as a consequence of Lemma~\ref{lem:beta_asymptotic}.
-As a result, the discretization of this exact integral representation (for instance via standard quadrature rules such as the trapezoidal rule since the integrand is periodic), \emph{cannot} yield approximate discrete representations with bounded coefficients, as we establish next.
+sometimes referred to as Bessel's first integral identity\ \cite[Eq.~(6)]{PerreyDebain2006}.
+The associated Herglotz density, \(\varphi \mapsto \beta_{p}(2\pi)^{-1} \imath^{-p} e^{\imath p \varphi}\), is clearly not bounded uniformly with respect to the mode number \(p\), as a consequence of Lemma~\ref{lem:beta_asymptotic}.
+As a result, the discretization of this exact integral representation (e.g.~by the trapezoidal rule), \emph{cannot} yield approximate discrete representations with bounded coefficients, as we establish next.